Teaching Traveling: Welcome to Sally Black, a professional teacher of travel! Sally, tell us about yourself.

 She toured the local perfumeries, learned how the “noses” there (yes that’s what they are called) blend scents.
 In Paris, besides all the other typical sightseeing, the woman visited a perfume shop for celebrities where custom fragrances start at over $1,000 per ounce… and she’s heading back next year for the lavender harvest!

 Itineraries like these are life changing experiences, especially for children, not just a family vacation.
 Customized itineraries like this can be affordably put together around any passion or interest.
+You can even experience holidays around the world for kids — in person!
+The key is combining the new and foreign with the foundational experiences of living life well.

 TT: Such a great point.
 Now, how do you find the money to fund your travels?